 - Exceptions information.

-Comparison of the above categories with QoE metrics (as defined in TS 26.247 [40] for progressive download and DASH streaming services) and service experience and UE communication information types eligible for Naf event exposure (as defined in TS 23.288 [48]) shows the only common information attribute to be throughput.
+Comparison of the above categories with QoE metrics (as defined in TS 26.247 [40] for progressive download and DASH streaming services) and service experience and UE communication information types eligible for Naf event exposure (as defined in TS 23.288 [48]) shows that one common information attribute is throughput.
 “Average throughput” is a defined quality metric in TS 26.247 for both progressive download and 3GP-DASH services, and “Throughput” is a defined type of performance data from the AF in TS 23.288.
-However, it is not unreasonable to expect that other QoE metrics collected by the 5GMS AF (based on TS 26.247 definitions for progressive download and DASH streaming) will also be eligible for event exposure to the NWDAF.
-In particular, at SA2#144-e, a CR to Rel-17 TS 23.288 in S2-2103267 [50] was agreed which adds “QoE metrics” as an additional type of service data related to Service Experience information for subscription by the NWDAF from the AF.
-Although the identified QoE metrics in that CR references those defined by MTSI in TS 26.114 [51], a CR from Qualcomm in S2-2104496 [52] proposes the inclusion in TS 23.288 of QoE metrics defined for 3GP-DASH and progressive download (per TS 26.247 [40]), VR (per TS 26.118 [53]), MBMS (per TS 26.346 [54]) and 5GMS (per TS 26.512 [45]).
-Therefore, it is possible that the QoE metrics defined by the 5GMS architecture will be adopted as valid service data for NWDAF subscription to Naf_EventExposure services in Rel-17 TS 23.288 [48] and TS 29.517 [25].The definition of application event types, data components and formats relating to media streaming should be coordinated by SA4 with SA2 and CT3 in the production of the associated stage 2 and stage 3 specifications of Naf_EventExposure services.
+In addition, TS 23.288 [48] in clause 6.4.2 defines, as service experience information, QoE metrics based on TS 26.247 definitions for progressive download and DASH streaming) for collection by the 5GMS AF and subsequent event exposure to the NWDAF.

+NOTE: TS 23.288 in clause 6.4.2 also specifies QoE metrics as defined in other SA4 specifications – namely, MTSI in TS 26.114 [51], VR in TS 26.118 [53], and MBMS in TS 26.346 [54].

+The definition of application event types, data components and formats relating to media streaming should be coordinated by SA4 with SA2 and CT3 in the production of the associated stage 2 and stage 3 specifications of Naf_EventExposure services.

 END OF 1st CHANGE